hosseinmoein/Tiger/README.md

 ![Alt text](docs/Matrix.jpeg "Matrix")

 # Matrix
-This is a high performance matrix math and arithmetic library.
+This is a math and arithmetic library.
+It has stood many years of performing in mission critical production for financial systems.
+It has been optimized for correctness and performance.
-What I like most about it is its simplicity of use and performance.<BR>
+Most of the math routines are straight translation from Fortran.
+Arithmetic operators are implemented using expression template techniques.<BR>
 This is a header-only library

 # Documentation